-So late one night in the bookstore I made a promise to God that if I ever found the answers I would spend the rest of my life teaching other women.
+So late one night when I was in the bookstore, I made a promise to God that if I ever found the answers, I would spend the rest of my life teaching other women.

-And that’s just what I have been doing for over six years.
+And that’s exactly what I have been doing for over six years.

-But before I tell you the top 10 things you need to know about rehabs, I want to share with you a story of my experience with getting my ex-husband into rehab.
+But before I tell you the top ten things you need to know about rehab, I want to share my experience with getting my ex-husband into a rehabilitation program.

-I go more into detail about it in the Love Over Mistakes Program.
-But, since I try to make these podcasts quick and to the point with not a lot of fluff, I’ll keep this story short.
+I go more into detail about it in the Love Over Mistakes program, but I’ll keep this story short.

-Several years ago at one of my many trips to the bookstore I came across a book written by a man who started his own fancy rehab based on his extensive research.
-His approach was dramatically different than most 12 step rehabs and there was something very persuasive about his writing.
-The more I read his book, the more I was convinced that I needed to get my husband to Malibu so he could experience this breakthrough the author was promising.
+Several years ago, at one of my many trips to the bookstore, I came across a book written by a man who started his own fancy rehab center based on extensive research.
+His approach was dramatically different than most 12-step rehabs, and there was something very persuasive about his writing.
+The more I read his book, the more I was convinced that I needed to get my husband to Malibu so he could experience the breakthrough this author was promising.

 But there was an issue: this rehab cost $60,000.
-We were in our twenties at the time and coming up with that kind of money seemed impossible.
-We lived paycheck to paycheck.
+We were in our twenties at the time and coming up with that kind of money seemed impossible because we lived paycheck to paycheck.

-I called our insurance agency and they told me they would pay for some of it.
-Then I called our family, where my father kindly offered to take out a second mortgage on his apartment.
-Personally, I drained our bank account, plus his family agreed to pay a portion as well.
+I called our health insurance agency, and they told me they would pay for some of it.
+Then I called our family and my father kindly offered to take out a second mortgage on his apartment.
+I drained our bank account, plus his family agreed to pay a portion as well.

-After a month of planning – the money was there.
+After a month of planning, the money was there.
 Now it was time to fill him in.
-I planned on hosting an intervention but as God had a better idea – the night before our intervention was going to take place, he overdosed on drugs.
+I planned on hosting an intervention, but (since God had a better idea) the night before our intervention was going to take place, he overdosed on drugs.

-I’m not sure what kind of drugs he took but he came into my bedroom and was talking really fast and acting crazy.
+I’m not sure what kind of drugs he took, but he came into my bedroom and was talking really fast and acting crazy.
 I’ve never seen anything like it.
 He had always done his drugs away from the house.
 It scared me to the core.
-I was watching a stranger in my bedroom who had NO resemblance of the man I married.
+I was watching a stranger in my bedroom who had absolutely no resemblance to the man I married.